wooyek/cookiecutter-django-app/README.rst

     pipsi install pew
     pipsi install vex
     pipsi install pipenv
+    pip install "backports.shutil_which ; python_version < '3.4'"

 Now we can generate and initialize a Django app package project::

     cookiecutter https://github.com/wooyek/cookiecutter-django-app.git

 You'll be prompted for some infomation, based on your choices cookiecutter create a directory that is your new package.

 This directory should contain fully initialized project.
 Empty but passing tests and ready to be pushed and released.

-Initial tests and linting should fail on links to your project and documentation returning 404 and unused import in empty modules.
-Once you write some code push changes to the repo and setup Read The Docs all should nicely go green.

 Post generation provisioning
 ----------------------------